Pettigo: Walks

 The mountains, hills and quiet country roads offer space for hill-walking, cycling and pony trekking.
-The Pettigo History trail which is centred round the village can be explored at the hiker's leisure.
+The Pettigo History trail, which is centred round the village, can be explored at the hiker's leisure.
 The trail entails the history and heritage of the Pettigo area.
 30 plaques tell of the creator of Riverdance, Moya Doherty, "French" Tom Barton, "Banjo" Patterson, the Crimean War Tree and the Pettigo Connection to "The Quiet Man", among many other tales of the areas surrounded by lakes.

 Lakes/angling

 Lying between Lough Erne and Lough Derg, Pettigo is able to offer the visiting angler a full range of fishing opportunities.
-With over fifty lakes, salmon and native brown trout will keep the game angler happy while the coarse angler will find specimen fish in Drumgun Lough.
-Fishing permits and boat hire is available from Brittons Bar which is located in the village.
+With over fifty lakes, salmon and native brown trout will keep the game angler happy, while the coarse angler will find specimen fish in Drumgun Lough.
+Fishing permits and boat hire are available from Brittons Bar, which is located in the village.

 Lough Derg

-Lough Derg, the biggest of the Pettigo lakes, is famous throughout the northwest for its trout-fishing.
-Covering 2,200 acres with a shore line of 13 miles, it offers opportunities for both boat and shore angling.
-It also offers excellent pike fishing.
-Lough Derg lies about four miles north of the village of Pettigo in County Donegal.
+Lough Derg, the biggest of the Pettigo lakes covers 2,200 acres with a shore line of 13 miles.
 Station Island, the location of the Lough Derg Pilgrimage, is often referred to as Saint Patrick's Purgatory or simply Lough Derg.
 This small lake-island, renowned in Irish Christian tradition since the time of St. Patrick, has been receiving pilgrims continuously for well over 1000 years.

-In earlier times the area around the lake was a place of protection for anyone in trouble.
+In earlier times, the area around the lake was a place of protection for anyone in trouble.
 The monastery nearby offered hospitality to all.